OpenERP – Asterisk connector

 Here is a scenario which explains how the feature works :

-get_cid_name.pyscript will make an XML-RPC request (or XML-RPC over SSL) on the OpenERP server to try to find the name of the person corresponding to the phone number presented by the calling party.If it finds the name in OpenERP, the name is used as CallerID name for the call, so that users can see the name on the screen of their IP phone.
+3. The set_name_agi.py script will make an XML-RPC or JSON-RPC request on the Odoo server to try to find the name of the person corresponding to the phone number presented by the calling party.

-Setup on the OpenERP side
+Setup on the Odoo side

-I recommend to create a new user on OpenERP ; for example, we will call it asterisk.
+I recommend to create a new user on Odoo ; for example, we will call it asterisk.
 This asterisk user will be dedicated to this feature and will only have the minimum access rights required to use the feature.
 For that, add this asterisk user to the Asterisk CallerID group (this group only has the minimum access rights required to use the feature).

 Setup on the Asterisk side